 We have a top headphones per category page where you can browse the best headphones based on their type.

-Factor 3 – Headphone sound signature & music genre
+Factor 3 – Headphone sound signature, preference & music genre

 This one I think is critical.
 Now that you probably have a shortlist of your possible choices, it’s time to consider your music preference versus the sound signature of the headphone/s that you are planning to buy.

 I see a lot of people complaining about headphones that are reasonably good just because it doesn’t fit the genre that they’re listening to.
-Make sure you do your research on this one and find the best headphones based on the signature that would match the genre of the music that you are listening to.
+Make sure you do your research on this one and find the best headphones based on the signature that would match the genre of the music that you are listening to and your preference.

 Factor 4 – Amplification and other enhancements

 Some headphones can be enhanced further by connecting them to a dedicated headphone amplifier.
-Audiophiles generally use a setup where a headphone is connected to a DAC and a headphone amplifier.
+Audiophiles generally use a setup where a headphone is connected to a DAC and/or an amplifier.
 This undoubtedly enhances sound but if you don’t have discerning ears, you will find the difference very minimal or even unnoticeable.
+And if you are early in the game, chances are you don’t need to buy anything outside of the headphone itself!

 Do take note that some headphones NEED amplification, to begin with.
 The best reference headphones generally need a significant swing of power to perform at their best.
 With that in mind, please also consider this as a critical factor when choosing your headphones.
 A Sennheiser HD 800 sounds bad when not amplified (with a good amplifier) and it’s the same with other high-end cans.
 If you are looking for a high-end headphone, see to it that you also have a budget for additional purchases like a headphone amplifier or an external DAC.